 Kindness, whether one follows a particular faith or creed or not, is regarded as an essential human virtue, and I’ve written before about the importance of small acts kindness and how they help strengthen the fabric that binds our lives to those of others.
 While no one has a monopoly on kindness, one of the primary virtues, if not the primary virtue, of Judaism is that of Chesed – usually and roughly translated as ‘loving-kindness’.
 It is through such acts of love and kindness that one engages in and contributes to Tikun Olam ‘repairing the world’.

-Today I was privileged to witness at close hand a great act of both loving-kindness and determination that helped to repair someone’s world.
+I have the privilege to witness at close hand a great act of both loving-kindness and determination that helped to repair someone’s world.

 There is a double sadness behind this story.
 A good friend of ours is in the final stages of terminal cancer.
 We have known her, her husband and their family for a long time.
 She is at home, surrounded by her family, who are dealing with the terrible situation as best they can.